Introduction

 particularly a linker.
 For example, to cross compile to Android the Android

 NDK must be installed.
-In the future, rustup
+In the future, rustup will provide assistance

 installing the NDK components as well.